Stripe PHP Payment Integration Guide

 STRIPE_WEBHOOK_SECRET=whsec_xxxxxxxxxxxxxxxxxxxxxxxx

-Load the secret key at runtime when you need to make API calls:
+Load the secret key before making any API calls:

 \Stripe\Stripe::setApiKey($_ENV['STRIPE_SECRET_KEY']);

-Use the test keys during development.
-Switch to live keys only when you deploy to production.
-Stripe's test mode is completely separate from live mode, so using test keys in development causes no issues with production data.
+Use test keys during development.
+Stripe's test mode operates completely separately from live mode, so development with test keys has no impact on production data.

 Creating a PaymentIntent on the Server

-When a user initiates a payment, your server creates a PaymentIntent before rendering the checkout page.
-The PaymentIntent creation call sets the amount in the smallest currency unit (cents for USD, pence for GBP), the currency, and optionally metadata and payment method types.
+When a user initiates checkout, your server creates a PaymentIntent before rendering the payment form.
+The API call sets the amount in the smallest currency unit, the currency, and optionally metadata and payment method types.

 \Stripe\Stripe::setApiKey($_ENV['STRIPE_SECRET_KEY']);